FHIR/vscode-fsh/README.md

 Note that you must have SUSHI installed locally in order for the task to run successfully.
 See [SUSHI Installation instructions](https://fshschool.org/docs/sushi/installation/) for help installing.

-## Conversion from FHIR Json to FSH and from FSH to FHIR Json
+## Conversion from FHIR JSON to FSH and from FSH to FHIR JSON

-Right-clicking on a `.fsh` file and then selecting the option "FSH to FHIR JSON" from the context menu will convert this FSH file to a FHIR JSON file.
-The FHIR JSON file will be created in memory in a separate file tab.
+Right-clicking on a `.fsh` file and then selecting the option "FSH to FHIR JSON" from the context menu will convert this FSH file to one or more FHIR JSON files.
+The resulting FHIR JSON files will be created in memory and displayed in separate file tabs.

 Right-clicking on a `.json` file that contains a FHIR resource and then selecting the option "FHIR to FSH" from the context menu will convert this JSON FHIR file to a FSH file.
-The FSH file will be created in memory in a separate file tab.
+The FSH file will be created in memory and displayed in a separate file tab.

+Note that the "FSH to FHIR JSON" and "FHIR to FSH" features use this extension's built-in versions of SUSHI and GoFSH.
+These may not be the most recently released versions and may not correspond to the versions you have locally installed.
+Note that the "FSH to FHIR JSON" and "FHIR to FSH" features use this extension's built-in versions of SUSHI and GoFSH.
+These may not be the most recently released versions and may not correspond to the versions you have locally installed.
 ## Instructions for Developers

 ### Intro to FSH VS Code Extension Development